Glen Helen Nature Preserve: Facilities

 The Glen Helen Raptor Center rehabilitates injured birds with the goal of releasing them back to the wild, and also offers education about raptors and their role in Ohio ecosystems.

 The Vernet Ecological Center, named for Sergius Vernet who invented the wax thermostatic element, is located on the western edge of The Glen and houses an auditorium, complete with a stage, video projection and sound system, that seats up to 140 (or 80 with tables); a patio; a Nature Shop; offices; and, the Atrium Gallery which exhibits contemporary art by local and regional artists.
 The building, with its unique curved limestone walls and vertical lines of rough-hewn yellow pine, was built in 1973, but was rededicated in late 2012 after significant upgrades including an energy-efficient geothermal heating and cooling system and an insulated cork floor.

 The Trailside Museum was built in 1952 by Antioch College students, and was substantially renovated when reopened in the summer of 2024 after having been shuttered since 2020.
 It has traditionally been the weekend welcome center for Glen Helen, and features hands-on displays and exhibits.

 The Glen Helen Outdoor Education Center (OEC) can be found in the northeast corner of the Glen Helen Nature Preserve.
 The OEC hosts school and other organizational groups and has developed programs to develop their appreciation of the natural world and an awareness of environmental problems along with the ecological principles that influence them.
 The physical facilities include the Outdoor Education Center Lodge which has a Cafeteria-style dining room suitable for up to 120 people, and three Dormitories each sleeping 36–40.

 Camp Greene, a former Girl Scout Camp which added about 30 acres to The Glen in 2015, offers a 1920s era lodge which can accommodate up to 200 people, as well as dormitory facilities.

 Birch Manor is a 1931 Georgian-style mansion designed by architect William Shilling.
 It was home to Hugh Taylor Birch, the benefactor who two years previous had donated the initial 700 acres for the preserve, and Birch lived there seasonally for a decade before dying at age 94.
 As originally built the house had 11 rooms, nine bathrooms, eight fireplaces, and a garage with servant's quarters.
 However, when Antioch College President James Dixon lived there, he added additional rooms, bringing the total up to 18.
 The space is suitable for up to 150 people outdoors or 110 people indoors.

+The Grinnell Mill Bed & Breakfast was originally constructed in 1813 as a water-powered grist mill.
+This accommodation is located on the banks of the Little Miami River.

-Many of the Glen Helen facilities, including the Vernet Ecological Center, the Outdoor Education Center Lodge and Dormitories, Camp Green, Birch Manor, and even a meadow, are rentable event venues available for special functions.
+Many of the Glen Helen facilities, including the Vernet Ecological Center, the Outdoor Education Center Lodge and Dormitories, Camp Green, Birch Manor, the Grinnell Mill, and even a meadow, are rentable event venues available for special functions.

 The Riding Centre, a therapeutic equestrian facility, is physically located on land leased from Glen Helen, but is operated separately.